ggmessier/ggmessier.github.io/pages/data-orientation.md

 ---
 # New Student Orientation

 This page will provide a series of exercises meant to bring new research students up to speed on some of the data tools I use in my research group.
 While you will likely end up using different data for your research project, these pages utilize publically available baseball data downloaded from the amazing [Retrosheet](http://www.retrosheet.org) website.
 I used the Baseball on a Stick code to create my baseball database, as I describe [here](data-baseball).

+## How to Read this Orientation

+There is a *lot* of information on this page.
+Do not try to learn absolutely everything at first.
+Start by spending a day scanning these resources, spending a day becoming generally familiar with the content and then start working on the tasks set out in the Exercises sections.
+These exercises are meant to focus you on the main skills you'll need to start your research.
+You can then re-visit the resources on this page as you encounter specific problems that require a particular tool.

+## Your Operating System

+All of our development is performed using linux and I recommend using the [Ubuntu](https://ubuntu.com/) since it's widely used and there's lots of online support available.
+We make heavy use of linux libraries and tools so you will not be able to use windows.

 ## Github